eporetsky/PfamFold/README.md

 ## Contributing

-Contributions and suggestions are welcome.
-Feel free to submit issues or pull requests to improve the project.
+Suggestions and issues are welcome.
+Feel free to submit issues or pull requests.

 ## License